 The Institute for the Study of War (ISW) promotes an understanding of war and conflict by providing data and critical analysis to key American political and military leaders.
 In addition, ISW seeks to educate civilians about war and conflict, thus bridging gaps between military and civilian decision-makers.
 ISW aims to improve how the United States formulates and executes its national security policy.
 ISW is vigilant at monitoring crises around the world, and has a track record of accurately predicting potential and actual conflicts.
-The Institute for the Study of War provides a platform for early career researchers and analysts to launch their careers in an innovative and highly relevant project.
+ISW provides a proven platform for emergent researchers and analysts to launch their careers in an innovative and highly relevant project.

-The Ukraine Research Analyst manages the Ukraine team’s implementation of Palantir software and other data-driven analytic software platforms.
-He or she will support the Research Director’s efforts to collect, curate, and query data.
-The Ukraine Research Analyst will publish findings through timely written and graphical reports as well as briefings.
+The Counterterrorism Research Analyst implements Palantir software and other data-driven analytic software platforms.
+The Counterterrorism Research Analyst will publish findings through timely written and graphical reports as well as briefings.

 Qualifications: The ideal candidate will have:

-2. Previous experience with military operations, either in an operational context or through research or coursework.
+- Previous experience with military operations, either in an operational context or through research or coursework.
 A sophisticated understanding of military institutions and military history is helpful;

-3. Exceptional writing skills, proven independent research skills, good initiative, and the ability to collaborate on research projects;
+- Exceptional writing skills, proven independent research skills, good initiative, and the ability to collaborate on research projects;

-4. Excellent briefing and presentation skills and experience;
+- Excellent briefing and presentation skills and experience;

-7. The dedication and drive to produce policy-relevant research in a timely manner;
+- The dedication and drive to produce policy-relevant research in a timely manner;

 - Interest and enthusiasm for ISW’s research agenda and mission;